 - Worked with the community safety team to Identify local hotspot locations such as McDonalds (Aldershot); Holt Park (Hook) - see below.
 It would be accurate to say that during this reporting year there was a clear reduction in reports of pure ASB, specifically youth related, than previous years.
-Police resources focussed mainly on anti-social behaviour where there was a clear element of crime or high harm vulnerability.
+Police resources focussed mainly on anti-social behaviour where there was a clear element of crime or high harm vulnerability. - The neighbourhood police teams worked with the community safety team to support their training and integration of new CPOs in Rushmoor. - Op Cadbury ongoing work in partnership regarding Aldershot town centre, although the bulk of the offending was by adults, rather than young people.

-- The neighbourhood police teams worked with the community safety team to support their training and integration of new CPOs in Rushmoor. - Op Cadbury ongoing work in partnership regarding Aldershot town centre, although the bulk of the offending was by adults, rather than young people.
+Hook ASB - Ravenscroft and Holt Lane areas.

-Output 1 Hook ASB - Ravenscroft and Holt Lane areas.
-Impact This local initiative in Hook is ongoing, and it is too soon to examine any impact.
 During this reporting year the Hook area saw a spike in crime and ASB reports, reducing public confidence.
-This area is now a local policing priority area and NPT are working This work involves patrolling plans, communications plan, and an investigative
+This area is now a local policing priority area and NPT are working